Who/What is A Simple Ceremony?

 Will our ceremony be strictly non-religious?

-Non-religious is my specialty.
-I will never include a reference to a religion or god in your ceremony.
-That means you will never be surprised by an accidental praise the lord or come-to-jesus sermon.
+I will never include a surprise reference to a religion or god in your ceremony.
 I won’t engage your family or guests in a religious debate, either.
 You will have a full copy of your ceremony that we worked out together in email ahead of time.

 Are you the pastor at a church?